justino/consul-rpm/README.md

 ## Config

-Config files are loaded in lexical order from the `config-dir`.
+Config files are loaded in lexical order from the `/etc/consul.d/`.
 Some sample configs are provided.

 # More info